 Only use the supplied AC adapter to charge the unit.

-The unit cannot be charged from a standard USB port (i.e. from a laptop).

-Charging from a standard USB port could damage the power source.
+The unit cannot be charged through the USB port (i.e. from a laptop).
+Charging from a power source other than the supplied charger may damage the battery.

-- The unit will operate for a minimum of 4 hours of continuous usage. - Recharging time, from a full discharge, is approximately 5 hours with unit powered off.
+- The unit will operate for approximately 10 hours with a full charge. - Recharging time, from a full discharge, is approximately 5 hours with unit powered off.